 In March 2016, the Financial Accounting Standards Board ("FASB") issued an accounting standards update that simplified the income tax accounting and cash flow presentation related to share-based compensation by requiring the recognition of all excess tax benefits and deficiencies directly on the income statement and classification as cash flows from operating activities on the statements of consolidated cash flows.
 This update also made several changes to the accounting for forfeitures and employee tax withholding on share-based compensation.
 This new guidance became effective for us in the first quarter of 2017 and we adopted the statements of consolidated cash flows presentation on a prospective basis.
-The impact to income tax expense in the statements of consolidated income, for the second quarter of 2017, was a benefit of \$7 million (\$62 million year-to-date).
+The impact to income tax expense in the statements of consolidated income was a benefit of \$62 million for the nine months ended September 30, 2017.
+There was no significant impact related to the adoption of the new accounting standard in the third quarter of 2017.
 Additionally, we have elected to continue estimating forfeitures expected to occur to determine the amount of compensation cost to be recognized each period.